Can highly sensitive people have healthy relationships? YES!

 The Problem Of Fitting In

-One of the dangers for highly sensitive people is that in trying to have good relationships what really happens is that the sensitive person tries to fit in, sacrificing too much of themselves.
-What passes for a relationship is really a sacrifice of the self and so the relationship becomes filled with unhappiness and resentment.
+One of the dangers for highly sensitive people is that in trying to have healthy relationships what really happens is that the sensitive person tries to fit in, sacrificing too much of themselves.
+What passes for a healthy relationship is really a sacrifice of the self and so the relationship becomes filled with unhappiness and resentment.
 This applies to all relationships, not just romantic ones.
 In particular, it applies to family relationships – the place where we cut our relationship teeth.

 Of course, there are many different forms of fitting in.
 Conforming to traffic laws is one.
 Celebrating many cultural holidays is another.
 But these are small conformities compared to conforming to the religious values, sex roles and aspirational values of the culture.
 This is where it gets tricky and difficult for highly sensitive people.
 Therefore HSPs need to associate with people who share their values to have a positive common ground in their relationships.
 If the values work, everything else is negotiable.